 • Silent alarm

-The Fitbit Charge has silent alarm feature which wakes the person only who secured the band on his wrist.
-In the Fitbit Force, ability to judge sleep quality was missing but it is back as a silent alarm feature in the Fitbit Charge.
+The Fitbit Charge has a silent alarm feature that wakes the person only who secured the band on his wrist.
+In the Fitbit Force, the ability to judge sleep quality was missing but it is back as a silent alarm feature in the Fitbit Charge.
 After you set the alarm in the app’s silent alarm menu this will vibrate and wake you up on exact time.
 Now the person next to you does not have to hear an annoying buzzing clock alarm.
 Cool right?

 • Call notifications